How to Install Discord on Linux Mint 22 and 21

 These commands use sudo for tasks that need root privileges.
 If your account does not have sudo access yet, follow the guide to add a user to sudoers on Linux Mint before continuing.

-Install Discord from the Official .deb Download on Linux Mint
+Install Discord from the Official .deb Package on Linux Mint

 wget "https://discord.com/api/download?platform=linux&format=deb" -O discord.deb

-Install the downloaded package with APT so Linux Mint resolves the required libraries automatically.
+Install the downloaded package with APT so Linux Mint resolves required libraries from the enabled repositories:

 Install Discord from Flathub on Linux Mint

-Linux Mint already includes Flatpak with Flathub enabled, so this method skips the usual remote setup and goes straight to the application install.
+Linux Mint desktop editions normally include Flatpak with Flathub enabled, so this method does not need the usual remote setup.

-Confirm that the Flathub remote is already present:
+Confirm that the Flathub remote is already present at system scope:

 flathub system